Anilius

 The Aniliidae are a monotypic family created for the monotypic genus Anilius that contains the single species Anilius scytale.
 Common names include the American pipe snake and false coral snake.
 It is found in South America.
 This snake possesses a vestigial pelvic girdle that is visible as a pair of cloacal spurs.
 It is ovoviviparous.
 It is non-venomous, and its diet consists mainly of amphibians and other reptiles.
 Two subspecies are recognized, including the nominate subspecies described here.

 Description

 This species is found in the Amazon rainforest of South America, the Guianas, and Trinidad and Tobago.
 It is a moderate-sized snake attaining a size of about 70 cm in length.
-It is reported to be ovoviviparous and feeds on beetles, caecilians (burrowing legless amphibians), amphisbaenids or worm lizards (legless lizards), small fossorial snakes, fish, and frogs.
+It is fossorial and is rarely seen.
+It is reported to be ovoviviparous and feeds on beetles, caecilians (burrowing legless amphibians), amphisbaenids or worm lizards (legless lizards), small fossorial snakes, fish (particularly swamp eels), and frogs.
+It forages for food on the ground, and sometimes in the water, at night.
 It has a cylindrical body of uniform diameter and a very short tail; it is brightly banded in red and black and its reduced eyes lie beneath large head scales.
 It is considered to be the snake that most resembles the original and ancestral snake condition, such as a lizard-like skull.